Kirk-Esterline/test-projects/README.md

 This is a test of adding text on top of an image.
 The end goal is a plugin or JS script that will add a banner over an image.
 For instance adding a 'new release' banner over a product image.

+**How it works**
+This works by using the 'position' properties in CSS.
+By giving the containing div a postion of 'relative' it allowed descendant elements to be positioned in relation to that containing elements.
+When the 'span' element is offset from its original position, it is now positioned in relation to the containing div.

 ## Interactive Gallery

 This test code aims to create an image gallery, where the hero image and description change based on the gallery image that was clicked.